-In the United States, we focus our early career hiring efforts on 86 colleges and universities chosen based on
+In the United States, we focus our early career hiring efforts on 86 colleges and universities chosen based on quality and diversity across both the student body and within the majors from which Raytheon Technologies most often recruits.

 For example, we have partnered with Virginia Tech on a five-year, \$2.4 million fellows program to develop a pipeline of talent that has already received appropriate security clearance from the U.S. government to work on critical defense projects.
 Fellows attend bi-weekly lectures, participate in seminars and complete a projectbased curriculum on topics related to cybersecurity and machine learning.